navipartner/npcore-partners/Documentation/public/entertainment/ticket/tutorial/TicketDesigner.md

 To reload, click <img src="../images/reload.png" width="40">.

-Assume you started editing an existing ticket and then you realised that you are doing it all wrong.
+Assume you started editing an existing ticket and then you realized that you are doing it all wrong.
 You can always reload the ticket which will bring the ticket back to it status when last published.

 ### Publish